sofiaragazzi/regulating_lobby_OnlineAppendix/README.md

-# "Does lobbying regulation affect trust in government? a Qualitative Comparative Analysis on selected European countries"
+# Does lobbying regulation affect trust in government? a Qualitative Comparative Analysis on selected European countries

 This is the Online Appendix containing data and R scripts.